Do UCs Use AI Detectors? Complete UC System Analysis 2025

 Instead of focusing on detection, campuses like UC Merced are providing supported AI services to the campus community, including:

-● Zoom AI Companion
+Zoom AI Companion for meeting assistance

-● Canva Magic Studio
+Canva Magic Studio for design projects

-● Microsoft Copilot
+Microsoft Copilot for productivity enhancement

 The Future of AI Detection in UC Universities